3F/web.vsSBE/CI/CI.MSBuild.md

 # vsSolutionBuildEvent CI.MSBuild #

-Utility to support the [CI servers](http://en.wikipedia.org/wiki/Continuous_integration) for work with [vsSolutionBuildEvent](https://visualstudiogallery.msdn.microsoft.com/0d1dbfd7-ed8a-40af-ae39-281bfeca2334/) through **[msbuild.exe](https://msdn.microsoft.com/en-us/library/vstudio/ms164311.aspx)** (Microsoft Build Tools)
+Utility to support the [CI / Special Build servers](http://en.wikipedia.org/wiki/Continuous_integration) for work with [vsSolutionBuildEvent](https://visualstudiogallery.msdn.microsoft.com/0d1dbfd7-ed8a-40af-ae39-281bfeca2334/) through **[msbuild.exe](https://msdn.microsoft.com/en-us/library/vstudio/ms164311.aspx)** (Microsoft Build Tools)

 ## How to get & Install ##

-Currently the CI.MSBuild it's only additional wrapper (~50 kb) for work with vsSolutionBuildEvent plugin through [API](../API).
-It means, you should also have this library for work.
+Currently the CI.MSBuild it's only additional wrapper (~50 kb) for work with vsSolutionBuildEvent plugin through [API](../API). *You should also have this library for work it means.*

-**However**, [variant with NuGet](https://www.nuget.org/packages/vsSBE.CI.MSBuild/) also provide a complete version with all libraries for works.
+**However**, [variant with NuGet](https://www.nuget.org/packages/vsSBE.CI.MSBuild/) also provides main libraries for work.
 Use any convenient variant for you!

 ### Variant with NuGet ###

-[vsSBE.CI.MSBuild](https://www.nuget.org/packages/vsSBE.CI.MSBuild/) - Complete version(with all libraries), just get and use...
+[vsSBE.CI.MSBuild](https://www.nuget.org/packages/vsSBE.CI.MSBuild/) - Full version(with all main libraries), just get and use...

-`nuget install vsSBE.CI.MSBuild -OutputDirectory <path>`
+`nuget install vsSBE.CI.MSBuild`

-for example: `nuget install vsSBE.CI.MSBuild -OutputDirectory C:\projectX\Build\bin\`
+for example: `nuget install vsSBE.CI.MSBuild -ExcludeVersion -OutputDirectory C:\projectX\bin\`

 **OR**